-10. Math Teaching Performance Assessment: Activity Plan, Video & Summary (A)
+10. Math Teaching Performance Assessment: Activity Plan, Video & Summary

 Plan and record (with consent) a video (~8-10 minutes) with a commentary that showcases your own teaching performance in an asset-based, UDL-focused, play-oriented math activity.
-The video clips should demonstrate your instructional competencies and can be a collection of the focus child(ren) working individually with you OR the looks long and scary, said Little Eleph.
+The video clips should demonstrate your instructional competencies and can be a collection of the focus child(ren) working individually with you OR the focus children working together with you (with or without additional children).

-"It's less scary if we just ke a step over our shado each time," said Little Fox of the focus child(ren) working individually with you OR the focus children working together with you (with or without additional children).
 After the activity, you will submit a reflection on what you learned and discuss how you will apply what you learned.
 See specific requirements and rubric for this math activity (posted on Canvas).

-Based on your performance in this course and the observation visits (your preparation, lesson plans, instruction, and analysis) and other documentation that you provide, your supervisor will complete the Education Specialist Early Childhood Candidate Evaluation form to evaluate your attainment of program competencies. see appendix
+Based on your performance in this course and the observation visits (your preparation, lesson plans, instruction, and analysis) and other documentation that you provide, your supervisor and mentor teacher will complete the Education Specialist Early Childhood Candidate Evaluation form to evaluate your attainment of program competencies. see appendix